See a comprehensive guide of all the food truck equipment you need to get started in the mobile catering industry

 - 12 Types of Vehicles Used for Food Trucks

 Where to buy food truck equipment

 The food truck industry is large which means there is a wide range of manufacturers and websites where you can source both new and used commercial catering equipment.

 Here are just a few places among many where you can get both new and used food truck equipment.

 - Webstaurant Store

 - Facebook Marketplace – Facebook marketplace, as the name implies, is a marketplace where people sell all types of used items which includes a wide range of used restaurant and food truck equipment

-- Craigslist – I’ve never actually brought used food truck equipment from craigslist but doing research for second-hand food truck equipment I was surprised by the number of advertisements for used catering equipment.
+- Craigslist – I’ve never actually bought used food truck equipment from Craigslist but doing research for second-hand food truck equipment I was surprised by the number of advertisements for used catering equipment.